henkexbg/gallery-api/README.md

 To retrieve the actual image, perform the replacement as mentioned above.
 For example, in order to get the fullhd version, the URL requested should be `[ENDPOINT]/gallery/image/fullhd/Best/best-image-ever.jpg`

 All images that have been resized and videos that have been transcoded are stored under a resized directory.

-# Demo
-Demo not available at the moment.
-Please see examples of API use further down.

 # Prerequisites
 - Java 14